 Even though some of the 13-Star patterns including the one in gold had UNITED STATES OF AMERICA - recessed on the edge, most had plain edges.
-The weights of the 13-Star patterns do not throw any light on the matter as the gold pattern weighs 251.5 grains (the first U.S. eagle weighs 270), the silver pattern weighs 181 grains (the first U.S. cent weighs 180.1 In making only one in gold, about four in silver, and 10 to 15 in copper, no intent as to denomination can be ascertained from the weights or the quantities produced.
+The weights of the 13-Star patterns do not throw any light on the matter as the gold pattern weighs 251.5 grains (the first U.S. eagle weighs 270), the silver pattern weighs 187 grains (the first U.S. cent weighs 180 grains (the first U.S. cent weighs 180).
+In making only one in gold, about four in silver, and 10 to 15 in copper, no intent as to denomination can be ascertained from the weights or the quantities produced.